atsukotominaga/music-adaptation/material/expstimuli/audio/README.md

 We used exactly the same timestamps generated for low performances for both intermediate-articulation/dynamics.

 ### Articulation
-We followed exactly the same averaging process for duration values as we did for the tempo in low performances for intermediate-articulation performances.
+We followed exactly the same averaging process for duration values as we did for tempo in low performances for intermediate-articulation performances.
 We used exactly the same velocity values generated for low performances.

 ### Dynamics
-We followed exactly the same averaging process for velocity values as we did for the tempo in low performances for intermediate-dynamics performances.
+We followed exactly the same averaging process for velocity values as we did for tempo in low performances for intermediate-dynamics performances.
 We used exactly the same duration values generated for low performances.

 ## 4. High